Motion Macro Programming on Assistive Robotic Manipulators: Three Skill Types for Everyday Tasks: MANIPULATOR CONTROL

 \subsection{Motion Tracking and Inverse Kinematics}

 The robots we target support streaming joint position control interfaces, i.e. they require $\bm{\theta}^d$ at a specific control rate.
 We use a forward dynamics-based control approach of our previous work~\cite{Scherzinger2019Inverse} for solving the IK problem during tracking the target pose $\mathcal{X}$.
 Its implementation is available open-source\footnote{https://github.com/fzi-forschungszentrum-informatik/cartesian\_controllers}.
 In short, this IK solver transforms the difference between end-effector target $\mathcal{X}$ and current pose $\mathcal{E}$ into a 6-dimensional error.
 It then applies this error as a goal-directed force-torque vector at the end-effector of a virtual model of the robot, and closed-loop simulates the reaction motion of the system.
-The result $\bm{\theta}^d$ is streamed to joint-level position controllers of the real system. \fig{fig:ik_solver} shows the control scheme, which we will briefly detail in the remainder of this section.
+The result $\bm{\theta}^d$ is streamed to joint-level position controllers of the real system.

-In the control scheme and succeeding equations, the hat symbol $\widehat{(.)}$ denotes \textit{simulated} values.
-They are computed on a virtual model that equals the real robot's kinematics but has simplified dynamic properties.
-The steps are as follows: First, we compute a virtual excitation $\widehat{\bm{f}}$ from the translational and rotational error between the target and the current end-effector with

-The positive, diagonal stiffness matrix $\bm{K}_p$ serves as a proportional gain for this error.
-The individual error vectors are computed according to

-in which $\Delta \bm{q}$ is the relative rotation between both frames in quaternion notation.
-We obtain the rotational error by transforming this rotation into \textit{axis-angle} notation with the rotation angle $\phi$ and the normalized rotation axis $[r_x, r_y, r_z]^T$.
-The next step is to simulate the virtual system's response from this virtual excitation with

-$\widehat{\bm{H}}$ is a dynamics-shaped joint space inertia matrix that leads to better linearization and convergence of the IK solver.
 We refer the interested reader to \cite{Scherzinger2020virtual} for more details on this aspect.
-Since \eq{eq:forward_dynamics} delivers the motion response on acceleration level, the IK solver needs to integrate the joint accelerations $\ddbm{\widehat{\theta}}$ twice.
-We obtain $\widehat{\bm{\theta}}$ with the Euler forward method according to

-Additional joint damping of $10\%$ in each simulation cycle leads to an exponential decay of possible null space motion and avoids oscillations around the target pose: